-All adults attending TAC must be registered and approved Girl Scout volunteers.
-Your troop must have at least two (or more as needed to meet ratio) unrelated approved adult volunteers registered in supervisory roles (i.e., troop leader or troop assistant) present at all times to.
-Adult volunteers must be at least 18 years old (and not eligible to be an ambassador girl scout).
-At least one lead volunteer must be female.
+- All adults attending TAC must be registered and approved Girl Scout volunteers. - Your troop must have at least two (or more as needed to meet ratio) unrelated approved adult volunteers registered in supervisory roles (i.e., troop leader or troop assistant) present at all times. - Adult volunteers must be at least 18 years old (and not eligible to be an ambassador girl scout). - At least one lead volunteer must be female. - At least one adult must be First Aid/CPR Trained (Volunteer Essentials pg.
+69.) - At least one adult must have read or watched Trip and Troop Travel Training (required for all troops before going anywhere outside of their normal meeting place).
+This short training can be taken as a MY GS training module.